🧡 Skip to main content🔍 Skip to search

 Run Task as Service user · SYSTEM

-The Service user does not require any user to be logged in and has extensive privileges for Task execution on local machine.
-However, the Task run from Service user cannot access network computers, devices, drives, etc. Service user account also does not provide user desktop.
-Running the Task as Service user (SYSTEM) is recommended only when no interaction with user is expected and no network is involved.
-The user profile of system user account is that of All users.
+The Service user does not require any user to be logged in and has extensive privileges for Task execution on the local machine.
+However, the Task that runs as the Service user cannot access network computers, devices, drives, etc. The Service user account also does not provide a user Desktop.

 Run Task as specified user

-• When specified user is logged off.
-To run a Task in particular user profile without the graphical environment.
+• When a specific user is logged off, to run a Task in the particular user profile without the graphical environment.

 Run Task as default user

-• The default user is used as Default Run As option upon new task creation and user creates multiple Tasks to work within that user account with relevant privileges;
+• The default user is used as the Default Run As option upon new Task creation.
+It is useful when you need to create multiple Tasks to work within that user account with relevant privileges

-• When multiple Tasks have to change their user account.
-Changing the default user in Automation Workshop options (Tasks tab) instantly brings changes in all Tasks which are using the default user account.
+• When you need to change user accounts for multiple Tasks.
+Changing the default user in Automation Workshop Options (Tasks settings) instantly brings changes in all Tasks which are using the default user account.

 Do not run the Task